atishabhang/fox-app/Readme.md

 1. Run `fetch_emails.py` to get all emails from gmail account.
 2. Run `process_emails.py` to do operations based on rules mentioned in `rules.json`

+Dockerfile is provided but since browser is not accessible in docker, library gives the `could not locate runnable browser python docker`

 ### `fetch_emails.py`